dcdpr/did-btc1/chapters/Introduction-and-Motivation.md

 much, either.
 DIDs that are shared with a relying party can be seen by not only that party but also by any third party resolver that the relying party contracts with.
-The next step in trust-minimization is a DID document transferred directly from the DID controller to the relying party.We call this transfer "::Sidecar::" delivery.When a relying party *who is willing to cooperate with privacy concerns* has the capacity to act as their own resolver, then privacy has a chance.
+The next step in trust-minimization is a DID document transferred directly from the DID controller to the relying party.
+We call this transfer "::Sidecar::" delivery.When a relying party *who is willing to cooperate with privacy concerns* has the capacity to act as their own resolver, then privacy has a chance.